rexxars/use-device-pixel-ratio/README.md

 [![github status checks](https://badgen.net/github/checks/rexxars/use-device-pixel-ratio)](https://github.com/rexxars/use-device-pixel-ratio/actions) [![bundlephobia](https://badgen.net/bundlephobia/minzip/use-device-pixel-ratio)](https://bundlephobia.com/result?p=use-device-pixel-ratio)

-`useDevicePixelRatio()` is a React hook that will tell you what the current device has as its Device Pixel Ratio (DPR).
+`useDevicePixelRatio()` is a React hook (and utility) that will tell you what the current device has as its Device Pixel Ratio (DPR).
 The hook is reactive - if the browser window moves to a different display with a different DPR, it will update automatically.
+If you only need to get the DPR statically, there is a function (`getDevicePixelRatio()`) equivalent.

 ## Installing